mauritssilvis/darts/cli/java/README.md

 This checkout table shows how scores from 1 to 4 can be reached for a specific type of darts game.
 Specifically, the table applies to a double-out game with the ‘standard’ London dartboard.
 There are no restrictions on the first dart.
-Note that no one-point checkouts were found since 1 is less than the minimal final score — a double 1 (D1).
+No one-point checkouts were found since 1 is less than the minimal final score — a double 1 (D1).
 Otherwise, all rows have a multiplicity of one.
-That is, they represent a single checkout, which can only be attained by hitting the fields in the order in which they are listed.
+They represent a single checkout, which can only be attained by hitting the fields in their listed order.

 Similarly, the command